 - State-owned Service Vehicles are subject to parking actions as follows:

-- Certain regular parking spaces on Campus may be restricted from use by State-owned Vehicles from time to time, in accordance with Temporary Parking Restrictions.
+- Certain parking spaces on Campus may be restricted from use by State-owned Vehicles from time to time, in accordance with Temporary Parking Restrictions.

 Improper Bicycle Parking